coin-or/python-mip/README.md

 * cut generation: write your cut generator in python and integrate it into the Branch-and-Cut search;

-* solution pool: query the elite set of solutions found during the search.
+* solution pool: query the elite set of solutions found during the search;

+* mipstart: use a problem dependent heuristic to generate initial feasible solutions for the MIP search.